johno/dashing_json/README.md

 # Dashing JSON

-Make your json absolutely dashing in your rails views.
+Make your JSON absolutely dashing in your rails views.

 Dashing JSON uses a `dashing-json` data element to store the JSON string, which is then parsed into a `ul` with specific `li` elements and corresponding classes: key, string, boolean, null, and number.